souravsingh/Presentation/PITCHME.md

 #### Imaging patterns predict patient survival and molecular subtype in glioblastoma via machine learning techniques

 Summary- Uses SVM classifier with T1, T1-Gd, T2, T2-FLAIR and DTI MRI images on 120 features
-consisting of location of tumor, intensities of tumor in each -of the imaging scans which gave Accuracy for retrospective study= 77.14 % SVM Accuracy for prospective study=79.17%
+consisting of location of tumor, intensities.
+Accuracy = 79.17%

 Advantages:
 - Is easy to implement